RIKEN-BCIL/BOLDLagMapping/README.md

 			ex.
 1:500 - use first 300 volumes

-			1:2:500 - "decimate" to see the effect of sampling rate (double the TR in this case)
+			1:2:500 - "decimate" to see the effect of sampling rate (see Aso 2017; double the TR for this)